jai-saw/URL-Shortener/README.md

 # URL Shortener

-This is my project for the Spring Intensive.
-The project is a simple URL shortening webapp created with Flask and SQLAlchemy.
+A simple URL shortening web app created with Flask and SQLAlchemy.

 ## Demo